Roseville Rosebowl

 Competition Theory is underutilized by the affirmative.
 Explaining your vision of what competition means and why certain actions are not a trade-off with the affirmative is an interesting argument that I have not heard much.

-I find multiple plank counter plans ugly, especially when they are massive (literally >3 planks).
+I find multiple plank counter plans ugly, especially when they are massive (meaning >3 planks).
 I have not seen theory on this, but I imagine a well-run theory on conditional planks in a CP bad would probably be pretty persuasive in front of me.

 DA's: